bhishanpdl/Project_Customer_Churn/README.md

 I splitted the kaggle training data into train and test (80%/20%) and fitted the models using train data and evaluated model results in test data.

+I used mainly the semi automatic learning module `pycaret` for this project.
+I also used usual boosting modules (`xgboost,lightgbm,catboost`) and regular sklearn models.

+In real life the cost of misclassifying leaving customer and not-leaving customer is different.
+In this project I defined the PROFIT metric as following:

+profit = +$400  for TP (true positive) profit = 0      for TN (true negative) profit = -$100  for FP (false positive) profit = -$200  for FN (false negative)

+After testing various models with extensive feature engineering, I found that the linear discrimant analysis (LDA) of pycart model gave me the best profit.
+(Detailed comparison is given at the end of the page).

 # Data description
 ![](images/data_describe.png)